takumique/reservoir/README.md

 ```
 ./out.generic/app/reservoir
 ```
-Make sure training.txt is in your current directory if you undeclare CONST_WEIGHTS in app/CMakeLists.txt . predict.txt is generated in your current directory.
+Make sure training.txt is in your current directory. predict.txt is generated in your current directory.

 ### STM32 MCU
 Run following command to build: